Flow and thermal modelling of the argon volume in the DarkSide-20k TPC: Single-phase case

 \subsection{Krypton-83m calibration prospects}

-While the RTD at the outlet provides only limited information on the reach of the \ce{^{83\text{m}}Kr} source due to the long turnover time, we can determine the time required for the liquid to laterally reach the region near the central symmetry axis of the TPC, which is relevant for calibrations discussed in section~\ref{Sec:Motivation}.
+While the RTD at the outlet provides only limited information on the reach of the \ce{^{83\text{m}}Kr} source due to the long turnover time, we can determine the time required for the liquid to laterally reach the region near the central symmetry axis of the TPC\footnote{Since advection, rather than diffusion, is the dominant mass transport mechanism in the system, a suitable typical mixing time scale is the advection time, defined as the characteristic length divided by the typical flow speed.
+Using the radius of the inscribed circle of the active volume octagon along with the RMS speed, the advection time is $\SI{4}{min}$.}, which is relevant for calibrations discussed in section~\ref{Sec:Motivation}.